sean-smith/scale-out-computing-on-aws/docs/tutorials/launch-your-first-job.md

 * * *

 ## Examples

+!!!example "Job Submission Simulator"
+    Use [the web-based simulator](../../job-configuration-generator/) to generate your qsub/script command.

+!!!info "How to set a parameter"
+    - In a script: #PBS -l parameter_name=parameter_value,parameter_name_2=parameter_value_2
+    - Using qsub: qsub -l parameter_name=parameter_value -l parameter_name_2=parameter_value_2 myscript.sh

 Refer to [this page to get a list of all supported parameters](/tutorials/integration-ec2-job-parameters/) For the rest of the examples below, I will run a simple script named "script.sh" with the following content: